walkerhughes/portfolio/nft_cryptopunks.md

 This was very straightforward, and training the KDE took a matter of seconds, rather than minutes or even hours as a fully architectured Neural Network might take.

 It’s pretty clear that the newly generated KDEs are very similar to the originals in terms of style, but I think this speaks more to the simplicity of the images than the quality of the model.
-That being said, KDEs are formidable models!
+That being said, KDEs are not to be underestimated!